 Under the Pensions Act 2008, every employer in the UK must put certain staff into a workplace pension scheme and contribute towards it.
-Also known as, “auto enrolment pension service”, it applies if you employ at least one person.
+Also known as, “auto-enrolment pension service,” it applies if you employ at least one person.

 From 6 April 2019, the minimum your employer has to contribute increased to 3% of your salary (within certain limits detailed below), up from 2% previously.
-At the same time, the minimum total enrolment contribution rose to 8% (that’s the total you and your employer together must put in).
+At the same time, the minimum total enrollment contribution rose to 8% (that’s the total you and your employer together must put in).

 Next Step: